learn-thrive-group

 • Faculty will ask you questions about your musical background and interest in music and culture, as well as related creative, research and interdisciplinary experiences.

-• You will also demonstrate your singing voice, sight-reading of rhythm and pitch on voice or your instrument and auditions (capacity to sing back accurately) during your interview.
+• You will also demonstrate your singing voice, sight-reading of rhythm and pitch on voice or your instrument (capacity to sing or play back accurately) during your interview.

 • Your examples of musicianship may also consist of such areas of your choice as songwriting, composition, improvisation in some style of your choosing, performance art, a documented interdisciplinary installation of your own creation, etc. in a live demonstration or through video-recorded performance.